 “stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.
 Such a level should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened and to enable economic development to proceed in a sustainable manner.”
 (Paris Agreement, signed April 22, 2016)Training in accurate quantification of greenhouse gas mitigation efforts is central to deployment of cleaner technologies and practices across all sectors of the economy.
 Every nation in the world has recognized the importance of limiting greenhouse gas emissions and agreed that emissions must be reduced.
 This goal cannot be achieved without a new class of technically adept professionals.
-The MGMA degree will provide students with knowledge and experience necessary to launch successful careers and tackle these challenges in the agricultural and forestry sectors.
+The MGMA degree will provide students with knowledge and experience necessary to launch successful careers and tackle these challenges.
 The program leverages world-leading greenhouse gas and climate change expertise from across CSU and enables students from a wide variety of academic backgrounds, such as environmental studies, business, engineering, natural resources or agriculture, to develop the skills needed for emerging professions in greenhouse gas management and accounting.

 |Dr. Richard Conant’s research focuses on understanding the feedbacks between human activities and ecosystem biogeochemistry.
 Specifically, he is interested in how land use and land management practices impact carbon and nitrogen cycling in agricultural and grassland ecosystems.
 He believes that knowledge about the relationship between human activities and ecosystem ecology can empower policy makers to make wise decisions with respect to biogeochemistry and ecosystem services.
 He is involved in efforts to develop indicators of ecological condition for ecosystems close to home and contributes to state, national, and international efforts to develop tools to accurately quantify human impacts on the carbon cycle.
 Dr. Conant earned his Ph.D at Arizona State University in 1997.|